-Rivers Institute for Contemporary Art & Thought (Rivers) is a non-profit institute for research and publishing, exhibitions and conversations on art informed by diasporic experience.
+Rivers Institute for Contemporary Art & Thought (Rivers) is a non-profit institute for research and publishing, exhibitions and convenings on art of the global diaspora.
 Based in New Orleans, Rivers recognizes art as forms of thought shaped by geographic, social, political, environmental, and economic histories and commits to research at the confluence of diverse bodies of knowledge.

 Positioned at the Mississippi River’s Delta, at the southern tip of the American South and the upper limit of the Global South, we believe the challenges of the twenty-first century are not hard to see from here.
 And yet Rivers is not defined by any single place, but rather by a set of conditions.
 Our perspective, informed by both long-rootedness and displacement, confers us with a reverence for what has long gone unnoticed, what is precarious, and what cannot hold.
 Rivers carry ideas, goods, and people from place to place.
 Rivers affirms exchange and estrangement as crucial tools for radical discovery and empathy.
 We learn from artists who share in this conviction and provide a context and support for their research and practices.